Kismuz/btgym/README.md

 ****
 ### <a name="issues"></a> [Current issues and limitations:](#title)
+- requres Matplotlib version 2.0.2;
 - matplotlib backend warning: appears when importing pyplot and using `%matplotlib inline` magic before btgym import.
-It's recommended to import btacktrader and btgym first to ensure proper backend choice.
+It's recommended to import btacktrader and btgym first to ensure proper backend choice;
 - not tested with Python < 3.5;
-- doesn't seem to work under Windows;
+- doesn't seem to work correctly under Windows;
 - by default, is configured to accept Forex 1 min. data from www.HistData.com;
 - only random data sampling is implemented;
 - no built-in dataset splitting to training/cv/testing subsets;
 - only one equity/currency pair can be traded;
 - ~~no 'skip-frames' implementation within environment;~~ done
-- env.get_stat() method is returning strategy analyzers results only.
-No observers yet.
 - ~~no plotting features, except if using pycharm integration observer.~~ ~~Not sure if it is suited for intraday strategies.~~ [partially] done
 - ~~making new environment kills all processes using specified network port.
 Watch out your jupyter kernels.~~ fixed